 There are many reasons why your AC system freezes up in Gainesville.
-Almost all of them frequently need experienced AC repair.
+Almost all of them typically call for experienced AC repair.

-Double-checking the air filter isn’t dusty and airflow isn’t decreased are the only work you can safely take care of alone.
-If you need to replace the filter, you can speed up the melting process by disabling the equipment and switching on the fan.
+Double-checking the air filter isn’t dusty and airflow isn’t decreased are the only things you can safely fix yourself.
+If you need to replace the filter, you can speed up the melting process by switching off the equipment and switching on the fan.
 If you have a heat pump, you can switch it to heat mode until the ice has melted.

-After the ice melts, move settings back to normal.
-If your system freezes a second time, get in touch with Service Experts Heating & Air Conditioning to correct the problem.
+After the ice disappears, move settings back to normal.
+If your system freezes repeatedly, get in touch with Service Experts Heating & Air Conditioning to correct the problem.

 Here are a few other reasons why your system could be freezing up.

 Low refrigerant—Freezing up could be a result of a refrigerant leak.